 Look 3: Daytime to evening eyes

 Line both the upper outer lid and lower outer lid.
 You can use a thick or thin line, depending on what you prefer.
 Classically, a thicker, softer line is preferred on a larger lid; whereas a thinner, more pronounced line is better for a small lid when lining upper eyelids.

 For the lower lid, use the dot method, placing them as close to the lash line as possible.
-If you choose to line from the inner lashes all the way to the outer lashes, this is definitely a "made-up" look.
 Be sure to smudge for a look that emulates thick lower eyelashes as opposed to a heavily-lined lower lid.
+If you choose to line from the inner lashes all the way to the outer lashes, this is definitely a evening look.
+Create slightly more pronounced line on the top lid.